Unboxed-Software/solana-course/content/intro-to-onchain.md

 ## Programs are deployed at addresses

-Like like we can send tokens to users using their public key, we can find programs using the program's public key.
+In the same way we can send tokens to users using their public key, we can find programs using the program's public key.
 When using Anchor, a keypair is created during `anchor init` and the private key saved in the `target/deploy` directory of your project.

 A program's public key is sometimes called a 'program ID'.

 ## Programs have instruction handlers

 For example, a Solana client making a transaction transferring some USDC with a memo saying 'thanks' would have two instructions:
-  - one instruction for the Token program's
-`transfer` instruction handler
+  - one instruction for the Token program's `transfer` instruction handler
   - the other instruction for the Memo program's `memo` instruction handler.

 Both these instructions must complete successfully for the transaction to execute.